 Theramycin Z Side Effects

-Note: This document contains side effect information about erythromycin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Theramycin Z.
+Note: This page contains side effects data for the generic drug erythromycin topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Theramycin Z.

 For the Consumer